-The years go by and you wonder what happened to so-and-so.
-So I decided to compile a list of rock guitarists who made a splash of some sort a while back and then suffered more or less from diminished exposure, waning popularity—or death.
-At any rate, they left a legacy of fine licks that I would like to share with everyone.
+The years go by and you wonder what happened to so-and-so?
+So here is a list of rock guitarists who made a splash of some sort a while back and then suffered more or less from diminished exposure, waning popularity—or death.
+At any rate, they left a legacy of fine licks most people would like hearing again and again.

 Keep in mind, this list is in no particular order.
 After all, who could be considered the most forgotten rock guitarist of all?